 I,ve given up on measuring the sprocket and gearwheel, having renewed everything in the past a couple of times but with sprag failure still occurring after only moderate miles.
 A used gearwheel and engine sprocket will be ok if smooth and in good condition, but replace these if badly scored or notched.
 Use the recommended 200cc 20w 50 mineral oil in the primary.

-You may also want to try one of the Aliexpress Chinese sprags mentioned in John Holmes post, I,m using one now, along with a good used gearwheel and engine sprocket, 4600 miles since March and still going strong on an e start only Mk3.
+You may also want to try one of the Aliexpress Chinese sprags mentioned in John Holmes post, I,m using a smilar one bought from Alibaba about 3 years ago, along with a good used gearwheel and engine sprocket, 4600 miles since fitting in March and still going strong on an e start only Mk3.